BrunoWallner/apoxel/README.md

-A multiplayer Post apocalyptic voxel-based game.
+A multiplayer post-apocalyptic voxel-based game.